shehreendheda/katacoda-scenarios/slov2/slopractice/step5.md

 3. Under **Say what's happening**, enter the following:

    Add the description `Warn on 90% of error budget consumed.
-Alert on 95% of error budget consumder.`{{copy}}
+Alert on 95% of error budget consumed.`{{copy}}

    Add the **Tags** `env:ruby-shop`, `service:store-frontend`, and `resource_name:spree::ordercontroller_edit`.